dotnet/AspNetCore.Docs/aspnetcore/performance/memory.md

 ## Sample display memory usage app

 The [MemoryLeak sample app](https://github.com/sebastienros/memoryleak) is available on GitHub.
-The MemoryLeak app contains:
+The MemoryLeak app:

-* A diagnostic controller that gathers real-tine memory and GC data for the app.
+* Includes a diagnostic controller that gathers real-tine memory and GC data for the app.
-* An Index page that displays the memory and GC data.
+* Has an Index page that displays the memory and GC data.
 The Index page is refreshed every second.
-* An API controller that provides various memory load patterns.
+* Contains an API controller that provides various memory load patterns.
+* Is not a supported tool, however, it can be used to display memory usage patterns of ASP.NET Core apps.

 Run MemoryLeak.
 Allocated memory slowly increases until a GC occurs.
 Memory increases because the tool allocates custom object to capture data.
 The following image shows the MemoryLeak Index page when a Gen 0 GC occurs.
 The chart shows 0 RPS (Requests per second) because no API endpoints from the API controller have been called.